marcus-crane/utf9k/src/content/blog/2022-02-12-plex-tidal-together.md

 ---
-title: "Plex + Tidal = A Nice Match"
+category: "blog"
 date: 2022-02-12T13:20:00+13:00
 description: "A lengthy post in which I gush about how I like Plexamp a lot due to how it integrates nicely with Tidal"
 slug: "plex-tidal-together"
-category: "blog"
-tags:
-  - "audio"
-  - "music"
-  - "plex"
-  - "spotify"
-  - "streaming"
-  - "tidal"
+tags: ["audio", "music", "plex", "spotify", "streaming", "tidal", 1]
+title: "Plex + Tidal = A Nice Match"
 ---

 > [!info] 🖼 Look at this photograph